what is dry skin?

 Tip 4:Lots of water

-The moisture in your skin cannot come from your moisturizers alone: you also have to drink plenty of fluids!
+The moisture in your skin can't come from your moisturizer alone: you also need to drink plenty of fluids!
 The rule of thumb is at least 30 ml of water per kilogram of body weight.
-Clear water is perfect for this, but unsweetened teas or occasional juice spritzers are also ok.
+Clear water is perfect for this, but unsweetened teas or the occasional juice spritzer are also ok.

 The optimal care for dry skin